Channels

 Best Practices

-Section titled “Best Practices”- Use Unique Names: When adding multiple channels of the same type, give them descriptive names (e.g., “Customer Support Telegram” vs “Internal Alert Telegram”) to avoid confusion in the UI.
+Use Unique Names: When adding multiple channels of the same type, give them descriptive names (e.g., “Customer Support Telegram” vs “Internal Alert Telegram”) to avoid confusion in the UI.

-- Monitor Channel Status: Regularly check if your channels are “Running”.
+Monitor Channel Status: Regularly check if your channels are “Running”.
 If a bot token is revoked or the service goes down, the channel will stop receiving messages.

-- Handle Session Scoping: Remember that sessions are keyed by
+Handle Session Scoping: Sessions are keyed by

-(agent_id, channel_id, external_user_id).
-A user having a conversation on Telegram will have a different history than that same user on Discord. - Graceful Shutdown: When stopping an agent, ensure you stop the channels as well to prevent orphaned background threads or hanging connections.
+Graceful Shutdown: When stopping an agent, stop its channels as well to prevent orphaned background threads or hanging connections.

 Channel Management API Reference